amigniter/mod_audio_stream/README.md

       "Header2": "Value2",
       "Header3": "Value3"
   }
-- Websocket automatic reconnection is on by default.
-To disable it set this channel variable to true or 1.
+- ~~Websocket automatic reconnection is on by default.
+To disable it set this channel variable to true or 1.~~
+  - libwsc does not support automatic reconnection.
 - TLS (for WSS) options can be fine tuned with the `STREAM_TLS_*` channel variables:
   - `STREAM_TLS_CA_FILE` the ca certificate (or certificate bundle) file.
 By default is `SYSTEM` which means use the system defaults.
 Can be `NONE` which result in no peer verification.